-Ellen Planer said the town has two trucks licensed right now.
-She is only allowed to go to the location that is listed on the license.
+Ellen Planer, Town Clerk, said the Town has two licensed right now.
+She said Ms. Dallam is only allowed to go to the location that is listed on the license.

-Councilor Mahoney said the location is listed in the cover letter, not on the license.
-Ms. Planer said that is why the application has to include a letter of intent.
+Councilor Mahoney said the location is listed in the cover letter, not on the license application.
+Ms. Planer said that is why the application has to include a letter of intent, to clarify where the vendor intends to be and when.